creatorcao/creatorcao.github.io/_posts/2022-08-02-detectron2-vs-mmdetection.md

 Pros:
 - modular, flexible, and extensible for efficient training on single or multiple GPUs
-- the successor of Detectron and maskrcnn-benchmark includes state-of-the-art (SOTA) object detection algorithms such as DensePose, panoptic feature pyramid networks, and numerous variants of the pioneering Mask R-CNN
+- the successor of Detectron and maskrcnn-benchmark includes state-of-the-art object detection algorithms such as DensePose, panoptic feature pyramid networks, and numerous variants of the pioneering Mask R-CNN
 - developed by Facebook AI Research, using PyTorch

 Cons:
-- limited SOTA models
+- limited state-of-the-art models
 - good at detection and segmentation but not classification
 - difficult to modify the deep learning model